atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Publisher and Subscriber
 ========================

-The publisher.c and subscriber.c contain the source for the *Hello World!* example :ref:`Publisher <HelloWorldPublisherSource>` and :ref:`Subscriber <HelloWorldSubscriberSource>` respectively.
+The :code:`publisher.c` and :code:`subscriber.c` contain the source for the *Hello World!* example :ref:`Publisher <HelloWorldPublisherSource>` and :ref:`Subscriber <HelloWorldSubscriberSource>` respectively.